pdee/pdee/doc/commands-python-mode.rst

 py--beginning-of-top-level-p
 ----------------------------
-Returns position, if cursor is at the beginning of a `top-level', nil otherwise.
+Returns position, if cursor is at the beginning of a ‘top-level’, nil otherwise.

 py-up-statement
 ---------------